JavaScript is required

 • excluding someone from work-related events

-• making vexatious allegations against another party
+• making vexatious allegations (accusations that are not based on fact and unlikely to succeed) against another party

 Discrimination: When a person, or a group of people, is treated badly or unfairly because of their background or certain personal characteristics that are protected by law.